PaulKinlan/paul.kinlan.me/content/en/2010-12-01-chrome-extension-post-to-buzz-getting-some-st.markdown

 ---
 <p>In my <a href="/chrome-extension-post-to-buzz-the-basics">last post</a> we had a functioning Chrome Extensions, that lets you Buzz about the current page you are on.
 It is pretty simplistic, but a nice example of how easy it is to create a Chrome Extension, but also how to perform some basic interactions with the Buzz API.</p>

-<p>In this part of the tutorial, I am going to show you how you can do some cross domain requests and how you can interact with the &ldquo;browser_action&rdquo; (the buttons on the top right).
-Essentially we are going to add a &ldquo;Share count&rdquo; to the browser_action by making a HTTP request to the following URL: <a href="http://www.google.com/buzz/api/buzzThis/buzzCounter">http://www.google.com/buzz/api/buzzThis/buzzCounter</a>, this url will return a simple json object that we can use to get some information about the current page.</p>
+<p>In this part of the tutorial, I am going to show you how you can do some cross domain requests and how you can interact with the 'browser_action' (the buttons on the top right).
+Essentially we are going to add a 'Share count' to the browser_action by making a HTTP request to the following URL: <a href="http://www.google.com/buzz/api/buzzThis/buzzCounter">http://www.google.com/buzz/api/buzzThis/buzzCounter</a>, this url will return a simple json object that we can use to get some information about the current page.</p>

 <p>Using where we left off in the last tutorial, we will start with the manifest.
 To be able to do cross-domain requests inside an extension, the extension needs to know the url(s) you will be calling.</p>